senko/dj-skeletor/README.md

   * update - combines collecstatic, syncdb, migrate
   * test - run manage.py test with the test settings enabled

-For all the commands, run <code>fab -l</code> or look at the source.
+For all the commands, run 'fab -l' or look at the source.

 #### Examples: